AtharvRG/fractal/README.md

 - Sharing is explicit; closing the tab leaves no remote trace.

 ## 🧾 FAQ
-**Q: Can I collaborate in real time?**  Not yet.
+**Q: Can I collaborate in real time?**
+A: Not yet.
 Real-time presence (CRDT) is a roadmap idea.

-**Q: Can I execute code?**  Execution is out of scope for now; Fractal focuses on structure, sharing, and AST insight.
+**Q: Can I execute code?**
+A: Execution is out of scope for now; Fractal focuses on structure, sharing, and AST insight.

-**Q: How big can a project be?**  Practically a few hundred KB compressed before URLs become unwieldy(10MB is a safe limit); beyond that use Gist export(max 300MB).
+**Q: How big can a project be?**
+A: Practically a few hundred KB compressed before URLs become unwieldy(10MB is a safe limit); beyond that use Gist export(max 300MB).

-**Q: Why not just a Pastebin?**  Fractal preserves full directory structure + multi-file relationships, not just a single blob.
+**Q: Why not just a Pastebin?**
+A: Fractal preserves full directory structure + multi-file relationships, not just a single blob.
 And I like moulding new and intresting way to do things.

-**Q: Are ASTs cached?**  Parsers load per language; AST is regenerated when the file changes (lightweight for typical snippet sizes).
+**Q: Are ASTs cached?**
+A: Parsers load per language; AST is regenerated when the file changes (lightweight for typical snippet sizes).

 ## 🛠 For Curious Technologists
 ```